-EBITDA, EBIT, Free Cash Flow, Adjusted Free Cash Flow, Absorption Rate, Average Capital Employed, Return on Capital Employed, Normalized Earnings, Normalized Pre-tax Earnings, Adjusted Average Capital Employed and Adjusted Return on Capital Employed are not earnings measures recognized by GAAP and do not have standardized meanings prescribed by GAAP.
+EBITDA, EBIT, Free Cash Flow, Adjusted Free Cash Flow, Absorption Rate, Average Capital Employed, Return on Capital Employed are not earnings, Normalized Pre-tax Earnings, Adjusted Average Capital Employed and Adjusted Return on Capital Employed are not earnings measures recognized by GAAP and do not have standardized meanings prescribed by GAAP.
 Investors are cautioned that these non-GAAP measures should not replace net earnings or loss (as determined in accordance with GAAP) as an indicator of the Company's performance, of its cash flows from operating, investing and financing activities or as a measure of its liquidity and cash flows.
-The Company's methods of calculating EBITDA, EBIT, Free Cash Flow, Absorption Rate, Average Capital Employed, Return on Capital Employed and Adjusted Return on Capital Employed may differ from the methods used by other issuers.
-Therefore, the Company's EBITDA, EBIT, Free Cash Flow, Adjusted Free Cash Flow, Absorption Rate, Average Capital Employed, Return on Capital Employed, Normalized Earnings, Normalized Pre-tax Earnings, Adjusted Average Capital Employed and Adjusted Return on Capital Employed may not be comparable to similar measures presented by other issuers.
+The Company's methods of calculating EBITDA, EBIT, Free Cash Flow, Absorption Rate, Average Capital Employed, Return on Capital Employed.
+Adjusted Average Capital Employed and Adjusted Return on Capital Employed Free Cash Flow, Absorption Rate, Average Capital Employed, Return on Capital Employed, Normalized Earnings, Normalized Pre-tax Earnings, Adjusted Average Capital Employed, Return on Capital Employed may not be comparable to similar measures presented by other issuers.